oriamrani/html-portfolio/README.txt

-This is Ori Amrani portfolio.
+This is Ori Amrani's portfolio.